vedph/cadmus-doc/backend/dev/api.md

 </ItemGroup>
 ```

 >You can remove the Serilog sinks you are not going to use, like e.g. the PostgreSQL one.
 Also, typically you will add your project's `Cadmus.PRJ.Services` package(s).
+Also, if you do not use statistics in your UI you can remove `Cadmus.Api.Controllers.Export`.

 ## 2. Add Settings